07070700/finance_mathematics/README.md

 In the documents, we calculate **the value and payoff of Call option and Put option among Derivative**.

+The code cover
+* Multi-period
+* one- risky asset
-The code cover Multi-period,one- risky asset, binominal model (we assume omega(state space) has up and down only).
+* binominal model (we assume omega(state space) has up and down only).